Odyssey

 Exercise: Creating a supergraph

-🎯 Goal: Create a on using your 's routing URL (where it's running on Railway!).
+🎯 Goal: Create a supergraph on GraphOS using your API endpoint (where it's running on Railway!).
 This will be the start of your Poetic Plates GraphQL API.

 You'll need a Studio account with the Serverless plan.